Getting started¶

 The bootstrap command initializes your cluster and configures your host system as a Kubernetes node.
 Bootstrapping the cluster is only done once at cluster creation.

-If you would like to bootstrap a Kubernetes cluster with default configuration run:
+Bootstrap a Kubernetes cluster with default configuration:

 sudo k8s bootstrap